GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 ## UMA 2 Authorization
 UMA 2 is a profile of OAuth 2.0 that defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of APIs and web resources.

 Using oxd, your application can delegate access management decisions, like who can access which resources, from what devices, to a central UMA Authorization Server (AS) like the [Gluu AS](https://gluu.org/docs/ce/admin-guide/uma/).

 ### UMA 2 Resource Server API's

-A client, acting as an [OAuth2 Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1),
+Your client, acting as an [OAuth2 Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1), MUST:
-MUST:

 - Register a protected resource (with the `uma_rs_protect` command)
-- Intercept the HTTP call (before the actual REST resource call) and check whether it's allowed to proceed or should be rejected according to the `uma_rs_check_access` command response:
+- Intercept the HTTP call (before the actual REST resource call) and check the `uma_rs_check_access` command response to determine whether the requester is allowed to proceed or should be rejected:
-    - Allow access: if the response from `uma_rs_check_access` is `allowed` or `not_protected` an error is returned.
+    - Allow access: if the response from `uma_rs_check_access` is `allowed` or `not_protected`, an error is returned.
     - If `uma_rs_check_access` returns `denied` then return back HTTP response.

-The `uma_rs_check_access` operation checks access using the "or" rule when looking for scopes.
+The `uma_rs_check_access` operation checks access using the "or" rule when evaluating scopes.

-For example, a resource like `/photo` protected with scopes `read`, `all` (by `uma_rs_protect` command) assumes that if either of the two scopes is present then access is granted (this follows the "or" rule).
+For example, a resource like `/photo` protected with scopes `read`, `all` (by `uma_rs_protect` command) assumes that if either `read` or `all` is present access is granted.

-If the "and" rule is preferred it can be achieved with an additional scope, for example:
+If the "and" rule is preferred it can be achieved by adding an additional scope, for example:

-`Resource1` scopes: `read`, `write`.
+`Resource1` scopes: `read`, `write` (follors the "or" rule).

-`Resource2` scopes: `read_write` (and associate `read` and `write` policies with `read_write` scope)
+`Resource2` scopes: `read_write` (and associate `read` *and* `write` policies with the `read_write` scope)

-If access is not granted then unauthorized HTTP code and registered ticket are returned, for example:
+If access is not granted then an unauthorized HTTP code and registered ticket are returned, for example:

 ```http
 HTTP/1.1 401 Unauthorized